American Abolitionist and Author

 The Beechers expected their children to shape their world: all seven sons became ministers, including Henry Ward Beecher; oldest daughter Catherine pioneered education for women; youngest daughter Isabella Beecher Hooker was a founder of the National Women’s Suffrage Association.
 Harriet believed her purpose in life was to write; at seven, she won a school essay contest earning praise from her father.

 Lyman Beecher’s second wife, Harriet Porter, was a beautiful woman slightly overwhelmed by the eight boisterous children she inherited.
 Her own children, Isabella, Thomas and James, added to the noisy household.

-Harriet began her formal education at Pierce’s school, one of the earliest to encourage girls to study academic subjects.
-In 1824 Harriet moved to Hartford and became a student and later a teacher at the Hartford Female Seminary, founded by her sister Catherine Beecher.
-She remained there until 1831, honing her writing talents and spending hours composing essays.
+Harriet Beecher began her formal education at Sarah Pierce‘s Litchfield Female Academy, one of the earliest to encourage girls to study academic subjects and not simply homemaking skills.
+In 1824, Harriet moved to Hartford, Connecticut, and became first a student and later an assistant teacher at Hartford Female Seminary, founded and run by her sister Catherine.
+It was a unique school, focusing on the importance of women’s education.
+There, Harriet developed her writing talents, spending hours composing essays.